Title image featuring 5 care managers better supporting the whole person through various technologies.

 Digital care management can amplify whole-person support

-Many health plans are using digital care management technology to enable omnichannel member outreach and provide a holistic healthcare experience.
-Instead of point solutions, members and staff have a single digital access point.
-And that makes it easier for members to get the care and information they need, where and when they need it.
+Many health plans are delivering such holistic support with Digital Care Management solutions.
+An integrated digital care management tool can improve holistic healthcare delivery using technology.
+Instead of point solutions, members and staff have a single digital access point, making it easier for members to get the care and information they need, where and when they need it.
 Plus, care management staff have more time to practice at the top of their license and focus on the work they do best.

 At first, staff may worry that a new digital solution will add more work to their already-full plates.
 But the right technology can help improve efficiency and expand member reach.
 It can also help clinicians avoid information overload and find high-risk members faster.
 Care teams can hold members accountable for reaching their health goals more easily.
-And that helps care teams make a greater impact and better support the whole person.
+And that helps care teams make a greater impact.